Skip to main content

 • Look for the title at the top of the application, or the code at the bottom-left corner of each page.

-• IF APPLYING BEFORE THE START OF STUDIES – Letter of Acceptance to degree program (for the student)
+• IF APPLYING BEFORE THE START OF STUDIES – the student’s Letter of Acceptance into an eligible U of T program (see eligibility list near top of this page)

 • Proof of relationship